khederTa/E-Commerce-MERN-Stack/README.md

 ## Note:
-There are some file did'nt upload to the repository because of privacy issues
+There are some files did'nt upload to the repository because of privacy issues

 ## Description